PlantPhenoOntology/ppo/imports/README.md

 * `ID` (The OBO ID for the term.)
 * `seed_subclasses` (Whether to include subclasses in the seed set.)

-To further explain the purpose of `seed_subclasses`:  If, for a given term, `seed_subclasses` is set to "T" (or "t", "True", "Yes", "y", etc.), then all subclasses of the term will be included in the seed set of terms (i.e., the signature) that is used to generate the import module for the ontology.
+The column `seed_subclasses` specifies how to construct the seed set of terms (i.e., the signature) for generating the import module.
+If, for a given term, `seed_subclasses` is set to "T" (or "t", "True", "Yes", "y", etc.), then all subclasses of the term will be included in the seed set.
+Otherwise, no subclasses will explicitly be included in the seed set (although they could end up in the final import module anyway).